miszaaa/pystokapp/README.md

 # PyStokAPP
-## Example app using Docker to run
+## Example app using Docker to run:
 ### Django
 ### Redis
 ### Celery